 Taking photographs in the dark is always a challenge.
-Taking photographs in the dark, without a tripod, using a hand-held camera, high ISO and moving subjects is positively insane, even with one of the latest and best ‘low-noise’ digital cameras available.
+Taking photographs in the dark, without a tripod, using a hand-held camera, high ISO and moving subjects is not very wise, even with one of the latest and best ‘low-noise’ digital cameras available.
 But that’s me.
 And the results are surprising.

 On the nights of Friday and Saturday, 3 & 4 October 2014, the ‘Woodlands Trust Scotland‘ hosted an event in the woodlands near Bellsquarry, Brucefield and Adam Brae in Livingston, West Lothian, known as the Wilderness Plantation.